 If you already have a MongoDB cluster running and want to quickly preview how to connect your MongoDB cluster to an application running on Koyeb, use the Deploy to Koyeb button below.

-Make sure to replace properly set the DATABASE_URL
+Make sure to replace the DATABASE_URL

 environment variable with the connection string of your MongoDB cluster.